SimonAltmannshofer/CarND-Capstone/README.md

 source devel/setup.bash
 roslaunch launch/styx.launch
 ```
-Please note that a recompile is not necessary if you only changed Python code.
+Note that a recompile is not necessary if you only changed Python code.

 ### IDE setup
 You can use the *Ubuntu Software* Center to install **PyCharm CE**.